Forensic psychology: Ethics in forensic psychology

 The ethical recommendations and expectations outlined for forensic psychology specifically are listed in the APA's Specialty Guidelines for Forensic Psychology.
 These guidelines involve reminders that forensic psychologists should value integrity, impartiality, and fairness, as well as avoid conflicts of interest when possible.
 These conflicts of interest may arise in situations in which the psychologist is working as a consultant to one side or another in a court case, when the psychologist is required to testify or evaluate something that collides with their own beliefs or values, or when a psychologist is faced with the decision of choosing between playing the role of an individual's evaluator or treatment provider in a case.
 This final conflict of interest also relates to the ethical guidelines relating to having multiple relationships with clients.
 As a standard of ethics, forensic psychologists are expected to offer a certain amount of reduced fee or pro bono services for individuals who may not be able to afford hiring a psychologist for a court case otherwise.
 Other ethical guidelines involve receiving informed consent from clients before communicating information regarding their treatment or evaluations, respecting and acknowledging privacy, confidentiality, and privilege among clients, remaining impartial and objective when involved in a trial, and weighing the moral and ethical costs of complying with any court orders that may conflict with professional standards.
+Forensic Psychologists are required to work within the limitations of their competence, as determined by their education, training, supervised experiences, consultation, research, or professional experience.

-Salary of a forensic psychologist
+Examples of skewed ethics

-There is a wide range of pay for individuals in the forensic psychology field.
-In the United States, the median annual income of clinical-forensic psychologists is $125,000 - $149,999, and the pay can range from $50,000 (entry-level) a year to more than $350,000 a year.
-There are also pay differences for men and women, where female forensic psychologists earn $0.83 for every $1.00 earned by male psychologists.
-Forensic psychologists' income varies from one state to another.
+An example of skewed ethics in forensic psychology would be the different tests used to measure the command of authority.
+Two very infamous cases of this would be the Stanford Prison Experiments and the Milgram experiment.
+The Stanford Prison Experiment put college aged students into a prison simulation where they were randomly assigned to fulfill the role of either "guards" or "prisoners" This case was found to be unethical because it was found to be harmful to the participant past what should have been allowed.
+Stanley Milgram conducted research on how far people would go to obey authority figure if another person was harmed in the process.
+How the situation influenced the individual proves as a way to draw conclusions about the individual and their upbringing.
+Forensic psychology finds this information useful to know when and how authority can affect a situation, but mostly to know the boundaries that research can be pushed and when something is deemed unethical.